khalilacheche/SceneRecon/README.md

 ## Repo description

+`main.py`: main file to run the training and inference

+`data.py`: data loading and preprocessing (eval and train dataloaders, getting scans, etc.)

+`eval_2d.py`: script to perform 2d evaluation (wrapper script to call the evaluation code provided by the original authors of the paper)

+`eval_3d.py`: script to perform 3d evaluation (wrapper script to call the evaluation code provided by the original authors of the paper)

+`utils.py`: utility functions

-main.py: main file to run the training and inference data.py: data loading and preprocessing (eval and train dataloaders, getting scans, etc.) eval_2d.py: script to perform 2d evaluation (wrapper script to call the evaluation code provided by the original authors of the paper) eval_3d.py: script to perform 3d evaluation (wrapper script to call the evaluation code provided by the original authors of the paper) utils.py: utility functions modules.py: implementation of the modules used in the model fine_recon.py: main file for the model collect_results.py: script to collect the results (json file for the 2d and 3d metrics for each scene) of the evaluation and save them in a csv file keyframes.json: json file containing the keyframes for each scene predict.sh: bash script to run the inference on all the scenes in the test set
+`modules.py`: implementation of the modules used in the model

+`fine_recon.py`: main file for the model

+`collect_results.py`: script to collect the results (json file for the 2d and 3d metrics for each scene) of the evaluation and save them in a csv file

+`keyframes.json`: json file containing the keyframes for each scene

+`predict.sh`: bash script to run the inference on all the scenes in the test set

-configs: folder containing the config files for the experiments
+`configs`: folder containing the config files for the experiments

-evaluation: folder containing the source code for evaluation scripts
+`evaluation`: folder containing the source code for evaluation scripts

-debug_scripts: folder containing scripts used for debugging, used locally
+`debug_scripts`: folder containing scripts used for debugging, used locally

 ## Setup